nutanshinde1/Mini_Projects/README.md

 ---

-This repository will be updated daily with new projects.
+This repository is actively updated with new projects.